steven-walton/hagura/_posts/2017-11-09-hydrographs-in-python.markdown

   * Datetimes: Something Pandas does especially well is handle datetime objects.
 Less hassle resampling data or formatting a datetime axis on a plot.
   * Aesthetic: I think some of Matplotlib's plotstyles just look very good "out of the box" with only minimal adjustments.

 In this example, we'll work with a set of flow meter and rainfall data to plot a set of hydrographs.
-I've provided a comma-delimited .csv files of the data: [flow.csv]({{ "/assets/flow.csv" }}), [precip.csv]({{ "/assets/precip.csv" }})
+I've provided a comma-delimited .csv files of the data: [flow.csv]({{ "/assets/flow.csv" }}), [precip.csv]({{ "/assets/precip.csv" }}).

 We have three meters - 'A', 'B', and 'C', and would like to plot a hydrograph for each meter in a single figure.

-First, import data using pandas.
+First, we'll import data using pandas.
 I am resampling the precipitation data to 12-hour timesteps, because it makes for a more legible bar chart given our date range.
-If you are plotting up data over a short date range, you can shorter timesteps.
-If you are attempting to plot up years of data without resampling hourly precipitation data, the bars on your bar chart will be very thin and difficult to see.

 ```
 import pandas as pd